Iran entry requirements for Uganda passport holders

 Valid passport

-Your passport needs to be valid for at least 6 months from your date of entry into Iran.
-Airlines at Entebbe check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your passport must be valid for at least 6 months from your date of entry into Iran.
+Airlines at Entebbe check this before boarding.
+If your passport has less than 6 months validity, you will be denied boarding.Required

 Return or onward ticket